City & Guilds and NCFE / CACHE Qualification-based courses

-There are three course fees shown in our brochure for our accredited courses.
-These are for fully funded learners, co-funded learners and non-funded learners.
+For some of our qualification-based courses there are three course fees listed in our brochure.
+These are for fully funded learners (A), co-funded learners (B) and non-funded learners (C).
 The price you will pay will depend on your residency status, age, employment status and any benefits you receive.

 The fee listed for our courses includes the tuition, resources and exam fees where appropriate.
 The majority of our courses are funded by the Skills Funding Agency, and this in turn may be used for match funding with the ESF (European Social Fund).
 Therefore your course may be part funded by the ESF as well as the Skills Funding Agency.